 Promoters’ deliberate attempt to hide facts, misrepresent data and fudge accounts may lead to arriving at wrong value of the stock dehors of reality.

-Practical guide to start fundamental analysis:
+A practical guide to start fundamental analysis:

 • Read the annual report of the company in particular the director’s report and management discussion and analysis popularly known as MDA